fontforge/designwithfontforge.com/en-US/Font_Editor_History.md

 All these apps were commercial and ran mostly on Mac OS or Windows.

-In the late 1990s, Just van Rossum wrote fontTools/TTX, a pure-Python opensource parsing and manipulation toolkit for OpenType fonts.
+In the late 1990s, Just van Rossum wrote fontTools/TTX, a pure-Python open source parsing and manipulation toolkit for OpenType fonts.

-In the early 2000s, an ex-Netscape programmer George Williams started developing FontForge (originally under a different name), the first opensource GUI font editor.
+In the early 2000s, an ex-Netscape programmer George Williams started developing FontForge (originally under a different name), the first open source GUI font editor.
 It borrowed many UI ideas form FontLab and Fontographer but also included many original ideas and had also remarkably complete support for various font formats and their technical aspects.
 It also included Python support.

-Also since the late 1990s, David Turner and Werner Lemberg have been developing FreeType, an opensource font rasterization library.
+Also since the late 1990s, David Turner and Werner Lemberg have been developing FreeType, an open source font rasterization library.

 Also in the early 2000s, Adobe published a C- and Python-based toolkit, the AFDKO, which has been used by pretty much all GUI font editors to build CFF-flavored OpenType fonts.
-Originally proprietary, AFDKO is now opensource except a few bits.
+Originally proprietary, AFDKO is now open source except a few bits.

 FontLab published FontLab Studio 5 for Mac OS X and Windows, a GUI font editor that had been used to create the majority of currently shipping OpenType fonts.
 It included a simplified UI for TrueType hinting inspired by VTT, Python and AFDKO support and tools for both type design and technical font work.